Low blood pressure while taking lisinopril

 Low blood pressure can negatively affect brain function, leading to symptoms such as confusion, difficulty concentrating, and memory problems.
 In severe cases, it can even cause fainting or loss of consciousness.
 These cognitive impairments can have a significant impact on a person’s quality of life and ability to perform daily tasks.

-See also Lisinopril 10 mg description
+See also Lisinopril 5 wirkung

 Potential Risks of Low Blood Pressure Possible Complications of Low Blood Pressure